 Mexicali-El Centro/Imperial Valley, California

-It is a government, education and agricultural center, located 120 miles east of San Diego
+It is a center of government, education and agricultural, located 120 miles east of San Diego

 Residents of Mexicali are the dominant component for retail sales in the Calexico/El Centro area, with just under 40% of retail sales in the entire Imperial Valley coming from Mexico.